Resources for Voting in NH

 If you are a registered voter and you don’t have a photo ID or don’t have it with you at the polls, you can sign an affidavit, have your picture taken, and vote normally.

+Note: you must provide a photo ID if you register to vote for the first time in NH on election day.
 If you forget or don’t have an ID when you register, you can cast a ballot but will need to provide documentation within 7 days of the election proving your identity for your vote to be counted in the final results.

 Find your polling location HERE.